rudderlabs/terraform-provider-rudderstack/docs/resources/destination_redis.md

 - `ca_certificate` (String) Enter the certificate which needs to be verified while establishing a secure connection.
 Skip setting this if Root CA of your server can be verified with any client, e.g. AWS Elasticache.
 - `cluster_mode` (Boolean) Use this setting to enable the Redis cluster mode.
 - `database` (String) RudderStack stores the user traits in the default database of the Redis instance.
 A different database inside the Redis instance can be configured using this setting.
+- `onetrust_cookie_categories` (List of String) Specify the OneTrust category name for mapping the OneTrust consent settings to RudderStack's consent purposes.
 - `password` (String, Sensitive) Enter the password associated with your Redis user.
 - `prefix` (String) By default, RudderStack stores user traits with the key user:<user_id>.
 An extra prefix can be added in the destination configuration to distinguish all RudderStack-stored keys with a prefix.
 - `secure` (Boolean) Enable this setting if you want to send the data to Redis via SSL.